AFL: In-form Saint Jack Sinclair reveals how he became one of St Kilda’s most influential players

 “I’m sure it’s not going to be super easy all year and we’re going to have our challenges, but I think now we’ve really started to develop some trust in the way we play,” Sinclair said.

-“What's been really pleasing the last few weeks is we've had a really good energy and positivity pre-game and I think that's flowed into the and we've been running out games really well.
+“What’s been really pleasing the last few weeks is we’ve had a really good energy and positivity pre-game and I think that’s flowed into the games and we’ve been running out games really well.

 “Second halves have been really strong for us, so there’s definitely some xjmtzywbelief there.”